All Products

 Important

 The upgrade operation can create risks.
 Before you perform the upgrade, we recommend that you create snapshots for disks on the instance to back up important data and familiarize yourself with the upgrade process and issues that may occur during the process.
-Exercise cause when you perform the upgrade.
-For information about how to create snapshots for the disks, see Create a snapshot for a disk.
+Exercise caution when you perform the upgrade.
+For information about how to create snapshots for disks, see Create a snapshot for a disk.

 1. Connect to the ECS instance that runs a RHEL 7 operating system as the root user.